-I made this cake for my twin son’s 13th birthday.
+Wow, there are so many amazing and free cake recipes on this site and I used one of them to make this Billiards cake for my twin son’s 13th birthday.
 It was a surprise cake.
 Darien and Zach enjoy playing pool and they wanted a special cake to take to church to share with their youth group.
 This is made with three cake mixes.
 The cake itself is a two cake mix cake.
 Then I took the third cake and cut it and laid it on top to go around the edges.
-I then cut out the "Pockets".
+I then cut out the “Pockets”.

 All of the icing is Butter Cream.
 I do not use Fondant.
 The Pool Sticks are Dowel Rods.
 I took butter cream icing and made the handles.
 I took mini marshmallows and glued (iced!) them to the other end.
 The balls are also made out of the Butter Cream.
 I squeezed out icing on wax paper and let it set for awhile then I rolled it in my palm (gently) like you would play dough.